- Written by Administrator

 Available from the publisher

-She will be inducted into the North Carolina Literary Hall of Fame in October, 2014.
+She is a 2014 inductee into the North Carolina Literary Hall of Fame.